WOGRA-AG/Os4ML/services/objectstore-manager/README.md

-# OS4ML - Object store manager API
+# OS4ML - Objectstore manager

-`TODO: Add description, which is the purpose of this repo?`
+Handles storing and retrieving large files with multi-user isolation in different storages such as s3, minio and gcp.

 - 📂 [Directory overview](#📂-directory-overview)
 - 🛠️ [Getting started](#🛠️-getting-started)